rkcrayton/Slox/readme.md

 - **Chapter 8**: Variables, assignment, and block scoping
 - **Chapter 9**: Control flow (if/else, while, for loops, logical operators)
 - **Chapter 10**: Functions, closures, and return statements

-The interpreter can tokenize source code, parse it into an AST, and execute it with full support for variables, functions, closures, and control flow.

 ---